-Preventing heart attack and stroke can be made easier thanks to an approach called 'absolute risk'.
+Preventing heart attack and stroke can be made easier by calculating your 'absolute risk' with a heart health check.

-When you ask your doctor to calculate your absolute risk score, they will consider factors including:
+When your doctor calculates your absolute risk score, they will consider factors including:

 Your doctor will also consider other important factors that can increase your risk such as: